Pan-Canadian-Genome-Library/molecular-data-submission-workflow/README.md

 ### Basic Usage with Required Metadata
 The following step will attempt to submit files and their corresponding analysis and file metadata.
-This assumes that the prior dependencies such as biospecimen entities(e.g, specimen, sample, experiment or read_group) have all been registered.
+This assumes that the prior [Submission Dependencies](#submission-dependencies) such as Study, Participant, and Biospecimen entities(e.g, specimen, sample, experiment or read_group) have all been registered.
 If you are not submitting sequencing reads, the metadata of the workflow which generated the files should also be provided.

 ```bash
 nextflow run Pan-Canadian-Genome-Library/molecular-data-submission-workflow \